oVirt/ovirt-site/source/feature/decommission-master-domain-and-spm.html.md

 *   copy the data from source to destination
 *   mark the volume as legal

-**Completion check**: getVolumeInfo will report the volume as legal
+**Completion check**: getVolumeInfo will report the volume as legal and unlocked

 At the moment this API assumes that the destination container should be already prepared (e.g. destination volume was created).
-This behavior allows cloneImageStructure to be reimplemented with a series of createVolumeV2 and syncImageData with a series of (eventually concurrent) copyVolume requests.
+This behavior allows cloneImageStructure to be reimplemented with a series of createVolumeContainer and syncImageData with a series of (eventually concurrent) copyVolumeData requests.

 #### Extend Volume Size